RobTillaart/rotaryDecoderSwitch/README.md

 #### Counters & keypresses

 - **int32_t getValue(uint8_r re)** returns the RE counter. (re = 0 or 1).
-If the parameter re > 3 then 0 is returned.
+If the parameter re > 1 then 0 is returned.
 - **bool setValue(uint8_r re, int32_t value = 0)** (re)set the internal counter to value, default 0.
-If the parameter re > 3 then false is returned, true otherwise.
+If the parameter re > 1 then false is returned, true otherwise.
-- **bool isKeyPressed(uint8_t re)** returns true is the switch is pressed of the RE selected (re = 0 or 1).
+- **bool isKeyPressed(uint8_t re)** returns true if the switch is pressed of the RE selected (re = 0 or 1).
 Note one needs to call **update()** first!